-The German name Winzer is derived from the Latin word "Vinitor" (from Vinum = wine) and means analogously "Weinleser" (grape reader).
-This suggests that formerly only the activity of grape cultivation was understood.
-Today, this is not a clear job description in German-speaking countries, but rather a general, colloquial collective term for the group of winegrowers, regardless of the scope of the activity, from the pure grape supplier to the wine producer (cellar master).
+The German term winemaker is derived from the Latin "Vinitor" (from Vinum = wine) and means "Weinleser" (wine grape reader).
+This suggests that previously only the activity of growing grapes could be understood.
+Today, in German-speaking countries, this is not a clear job title, but rather a general, colloquial collective name for the group of winegrowers, regardless of the scope of activity, from pure grape suppliers to wine producers (cellar masters).
 As a rule, however, only one wine production company is considered winery designated.

-Further job titles are Hauer, Weinhauer and Weinbauer ( Germany.
+Other professional titles include tusks, winemakers and wine growers ( Germany.
 Austria.
-Switzerland ), Hackers or hackers ( to bathe and Wuerttemberg ), Weingärtner or Wengerter (Württemberg), Criador ( Spain ), Vignaiolo ( Italy, only grape growers), Coltivatore ( Italy, Winemakers and wine producers), Winegrower (English-speaking area) and Vigneron or Viticulteur ( France ).
-In the Austrian Styria There used to be a difference between winemaker and winemaker.
-While the winemaker managed own property, the winemaker was a (now extinct) profession.
-That is, the winegrowers worked on behalf of the owner (church, private) and received in return money or a partial yield of the agricultural land they worked.
-Another form used to be the half-rent or partial lease ( Métayage ).
+Switzerland ), Hackers or hackers ( to bathe and Wuerttemberg ), Weingärtner or Wengerter (Württemberg), Criador ( Spain ), Vignaiolo ( Italy, only grape producers), Coltivatore ( Italy, Winegrowers and wine producers), Winegrower (English speaking area) as well as Vigneron or Viticulteur ( France ).
+In the Austrian Styria there used to be a difference between winegrowers and winegrowers.
+While the winegrower managed his own property, the winegrower was a (now extinct) profession.
+This means that the winegrowers worked on behalf of the owner (church, private) and received money or a partial return of the agricultural land they worked on in return.
+Another form used to be half-lease or partial lease ( Métayage ).

-There are around 2,500 winegrowing businesses on all five continents wine Glossary Operating descriptions.
-These are among the ones in question wine-producing countries and / or their regions / areas.
+There are about 2,500 vineyards from all five continents in the wine Glossary Operating descriptions.
+These are among those concerned wine-producing countries and / or their regions / areas.
 More information about wineries can be found under the keywords largest wine companies in the world (Producers, trading houses, institutions) and Wine production volumes (Countries with quantities and vineyards).

-The various professions and functions in viticulture are under viticulture training and Customs in viticulture to find.
-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+The different professions and functions in viticulture are under viticulture training and Customs in viticulture to find.
+All tools, work and measures in the vineyard during the growth cycle can be found at Weingarten Care, Complete lists of the numerous cellar techniques, as well as a list of wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,